HBO Max will launch in May 2020 with 'curated by humans' push

 After Disney+ and Apple TV+ launch, the next big new streaming service will be HBO Max.
 At a presentation for investors today, AT&T revealed the service will launch in May next year, including the "entire HBO service and library," as well exclusive original content as well as a "choice slate" of acquired and library programming.
+The company also said it will avoid "binge and burn" by releasing new shows on a weekly basis, with plans for 50 new originals by the end of its first year.

 We haven't heard about the price yet, but initially it will be available to existing AT&T subscribers for free, and in 2021 it will have an ad-supported option.

 Commenting is currently disabled due to technical issues.
 We apologize for the disruption and are working to bring comments back as soon as possible.